ShoweryCellar34/Resource-Manager/README.md

 # What is Resource Mannager?

-Resource Manager is a very basic file resource manager.
+Resource Manager is a very basic file resource manager, probaly won't get documentation or updates.
+This is mostly just for use in my other projects.

 ## Platform support